shanethehat/sd-agent-plugins/Mongodb/README.md

 Configuration
 ---
+1. This plugin uses a section of the configuration file called ```MongoDB```.
+All the configuration entries should be in it for the plugin to read them.
-1. Set your mongoDB host and port, by default the plugin assumes 127.0.0.1 and 27017.
+2. Set your mongoDB host and port, by default the plugin assumes 127.0.0.1 and 27017.
 To do so use the agent configuration entry: mongodb_plugin_server.
-Example: 127.0.0.1:27017
+Example: ```mongodb_plugin_server: 127.0.0.1:27017``
-2. Define if the individual database stats are to be collected with the agent configuration entry mongodb_plugin_dbstats with value "yes"
+3. Define if the individual database stats are to be collected with the agent configuration adding the entry ```mongodb_plugin_dbstats: yes```
-3. Restart the agent.
+4. Restart the agent.

 Parameters
 ---